-Students have access to more than 250 on-campus computers.
+Students have access to more than 200 on-campus computers.
 Both PC and Macintosh desktop computers are available in the Lindell Library Learning Commons and computer lab, and in the 24-hour Urness computer lab.
-The university has four computer classrooms, 40+ technology-enhanced classrooms and four video conferencing-enabled classrooms.
-The circulation desk in Lindell Library has 40 laptops available for use in the library.
+The university has four computer classrooms, 40+ technology-enhanced classrooms and nine video conferencing-enabled classrooms.
+The circulation desk in Lindell Library has over 100 laptops available for use in the library.